spec-first/connexion/docs/exceptions.rst

 contains 3 properties
 - ``required_scopes`` - The scopes that were required for this endpoint
 - ``token_scopes`` - The scopes that were granted for this endpoint
-- ``missing_scopes`` - The scopes that were not given by the OAuth 2 server that are required to access this endpoint